keith-kurak/FerniChatExpo48/exercises/04-firebase-auth.md

 ## How to do it
 ### 1. Setup email/password auth in Firebase Console
-a.
-In Firebase console, go to Build -> Authentication
+1) In Firebase console, go to Build -> Authentication
-b.
-Select email/ password login method
+2) Select email/ password login method
-c.
-UNSELECT "email link" (I actually love this method and think we all should use it long-term, but it's out of scope for today)
+3) UNSELECT "email link" (I actually love this method and think we all should use it long-term, but it's out of scope for today)
-d.
-Save
+4) Save

-#### 1a.
+#### a.
 Create a test user
-a.
-Inside the Authentication dashboard still, go to Users.
+1) Inside the Authentication dashboard still, go to Users.
-b.
-Create a new user that you will use to test.
+2) Create a new user that you will use to test.
 TIP: Use gmail aliases, e.g., youremail+fernichat1@gmail.com.
 Then you can create multiple accounts.

 ### 2. Wire up AuthenticationStore